 Q: I’m currently on Active Duty.
 Am I eligible?

 Yes.
-The current eligibility period is from August 1990 – Present and includes the current war campaigns.
 All current active duty military are eligible for membership.

 Q: I didn’t retire from the military, but was on active duty during one of the qualifying time periods.
 Am I eligible?